Knowledge CentrePolicy BriefsResearchAcademic CentreThink PiecesNewsJoinAboutContact

 In the 2022 election turnout was much higher in the 65+ age group (53%) than in the under 35 age group (17%), in rural areas (40%) than in urban areas (18%) and among owner-occupiers (41%) than among tenants (16%).

 Turnout in Jersey elections is lower than in all the OECD countries.
-Switzerland, at 45%, is the only country with a figure below 60%.
-Turnout in the last UK General Election was 67.3% and in the Isle of Man 50.7%.
-Turnout in the last Guernsey election was 79.7%, nearly double the Jersey figure of 41.7%, although this is partly explained by different practices with respect to the electoral register.
+Switzerland, at 47%, is the only country with a figure below 55%.
+Turnout in the last UK General Election was 59.1% (a significant reduction on the 67.3% in the previous election) and in the Isle of Man 50.7%.
+Turnout in 2025 Guernsey election was 72.1%, much higher than the Jersey figure of 41.7%, although this is partly explained by different practices with respect to the electoral register.

 Compared with the UK, turnout in Jersey is more heavily concentrated among the elderly and owner-occupiers.
 In the 65+ age group turnout in Jersey was 53%, compared to 74% in the UK.
 The variation in the 16-34 age group was much wider - 17% as against 51%.
 Similarly, tenants are more than three times as likely to vote in the UK than in Jersey.

 Opinion surveys suggest that the reasons for the low turnout are mainly general negative attitudes towards the political system in Jersey.
-The main reasons given for people not voting in the 2022 election were –
+The main reasons given by people for not voting in the 2022 election were –

 Wouldn’t have made a difference 30%